victorteokw/CocoaBean/README.md

 # CocoaBean

+Thanks for paying attention.

 CocoaBean is not developing anymore.
 It's core concepts are antiquated.
 Please consider functional programming, react and react native, flux architecture for similar stuff.

+However, this project is interesting.
+Feel free to try it out.

 ## Original Description